Alaraajavamma/fastflx1/README.md

 # FastFLX1 - some tweaks for best linux phone in the market

 This simple tool adds some small tweaks to your FLX1.
-**Notice: If you have done some own tweaks to your ~. files it might be good idea to make backup because this setup will override some of them.**
+**Notice: If you have done some own tweaks to your ~. files it might be good idea to make backup because this setup will override some of them.
+This includes also changes what are done via GUI but actually happens in ~. files like changing ringtone from Phosh-mobile-settings**

 Update or remove this via desktop actions - aka. long press from the desktop icon